 David T. Snively

-David Snively serves as the Deputy Chief of Police in Morrow, Georgia.
-He has been employed in public safety since 2007 and his tenure includes previous assignments in Brookhaven (GA) and Smyrna (GA), consisting of: 9-1-1, Uniform Patrol, Traffic and DUI Enforcement, Criminal Investigations, Recruiting, Accreditation, Public Information and Commander of the Training and Certification Unit.
+David T. Snively has worked in public safety for 15-years, serving most recently as the Interim Chief of Police in Morrow, Georgia.
+His tenure includes assignments at several ranks in Brookhaven and Smyrna in Georgia, including functional and supervisory roles in: 911, Uniform Patrol, Traffic and DUI Enforcement, Criminal Investigations, Recruiting, Accreditation, Public Information, and Training.

-Deputy Chief Snively is a Ph.D. candidate at Georgia State University and expects to defend his dissertation in Spring 2022.
-His research centers on officer- and agency-level effects of police accreditation processes, training programs, and education requirements.
+Mr. Snively is a Ph.D. candidate at Georgia State University, where his research centers on officer- and agency-level effects of police accreditation processes, training programs, and education requirements.
 He holds a Bachelor of Science in Criminology from the University of West Georgia and a Master of Public Administration from Kennesaw State University, where he was named the 2016 Outstanding Master’s Scholar of the Year.

-Deputy Chief Snively is an FBI-LEEDA Master Public Information Officer and a Force Science Analyst.
-He is also a Georgia POST-Certified Master Instructor, and holds specialty instructor certifications in Use of Force, Firearms, TASER, and Standardized Field Sobriety Testing.
+Mr. Snively is a Doctoral Fellow of the Academy of Criminal Justice Sciences and a graduate of the Police Executive Research Forum’s Senior Management Institute for Police.
+He is also a Georgia POST certified Master Instructor, and holds specialty instructor certifications in Use of Force, Firearms, TASER, and Standardized Field Sobriety Testing.